isovector/certainty-by-construction/src/book/4-relations.lagda.md

 simplest way to do *that* is to only ever use *constructors* as indices to your data type.

-What does this mean in the context of giving a `_≤_` ordering on natural numbers?
-Recall that `_≤_` is indexed by two naturals, and so we must build our indices out of only `zero` and `suc`.
+What does this mean in the context of giving a `type:_≤_` ordering on natural numbers?
+Recall that `type:_≤_` is indexed by two naturals, and so we must build our indices out of only `zero` and `suc`.
 This is a dramatic constraint on the forms that our datatype can take, and it subsequently informs the entire definition.

 A good way to proceed here is to work backwards; starting from each constructor, to determine how to use that to show a less-than-or-equal-to relationship.
-The case of zero is easy, since zero is the smallest element, it must be `_≤_` any other number.
+The case of zero is easy, since zero is the smallest element, it must be `type:_≤_` any other number.
 We have already shown the `suc` case earlier, namely `≤-suc` which states that if `m ≤ n`, then `suc m ≤ suc n`: